emilkarlen/exactly/README.rst

 Including (but not limited to):

 * Improved string character escaping
+* Improved syntax and semantics of expressions, using precedences
 * More string transformers, matchers, etc
 * Possibility to use PROGRAM in ``[act]``
 * Type for REG-EX